abhi3700/evm-playground/README.md

 	- [blockchain-based puzzle game](https://github.com/upstateinteractive/blockchain-puzzle)
 		+ a blockchain-based puzzle game that manages user state and ETH payments to players using smart contracts
 * It is present in storage always, & passed by reference whenever called.
+* When using `mapping`, always remember to fire an event that shows the key-value pair.
+So that in the future, if one needs to check all the populated keys, they can refer to the event log (on etherscan).
+* We can store the keys into an array.

+> The issue with storing an array on-chain is that it will be extremely expensive, and if you needed to change one of the values you'd have to remember the index that you want to change.
+If you don't already know the value, you'd have to loop through the entire array to find it.
+You could return the array and loop through it off-chain then pass in the index, but that also leaves room for error if there's a lot of activity in the app since the position of the values in the array could change by then.

 #### Array
 * delete at an index using `delete myArray[3]`